 Can I do anything else to help out?

 Of course you can help.
-We always need volunteers to help out at various events like photo day, registration, trophy day and the annual Dribble, Pass and Shoot competition.
+We always need volunteers to help out for various roles like uniform ordering, photo day organization, equipment coordination, and maintaining this website.
 Ask any coach or AYSO board member how you can get involved.